operate-first/apps/_sources/content/vault_eso/enable_es_in_namespace.md

 ## Steps

-There are 2 steps:
-1) Enable namespace to fetch secrets from vault
-2) Add external secrets

-The first step only needs to be done once per namespace.
+This only needs to be done once per namespace.

 ### 1. Enable namespace to fetch secrets from vault